TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-nodejs.md

 Please note that when your app crashes, we "rethrow" your error so that we can send telemetry about it and still let your app crash as usual.
 This causes the SDK to show on the top of your callstack when debugging, even if the crash originated elsewhere in your app.
 However, we remove ourselves from your callstack in the resulting telemetry.

-If removing app insights from your application resolves the crashes, you can try the following
+If removing app insights from your application resolves the crashes, you can try the following:

  1. Upgrade to the latest version of the SDK.
 Version **1.1.0** fixed a majority of the stability issues with the SDK.
 Any version prior to this will have stability issues related to dependency correlation.
  2. Disable automatic dependency correlation via **.setAutoDependencyCorrelation(false)**.
 This will turn off dependency correlation between your applications incoming/outgoing requests.
  3. File a ticket or [bug report]